d1One/NIPatcher/README.md

 ## Jam Focus
 (untested)
 Changing Patterns with Jam causes Maschine to lose focus on whatever Group you have active if the Pattern yoou changed is in another Group, often this can be undesirable, this mod changes that.
-This was shared by maschuser1 on the Maschine Forum [here]([https://pages.github.com/](https://community.native-instruments.com/profile/maschuser1)).
+This was shared by maschuser1 on the Maschine Forum [here](https://community.native-instruments.com/discussion/5072/tip-changing-patterns-on-the-maschine-jam-without-changing-focus), all credit goes to him/her.